1988–89 Port Vale F.C. season: Third Division

-December began with a 1–1 draw at Southend United, as Vale battled to an away point despite playing most of the second half with ten men following Atkinson's dismissal.
+December began with a 1–1 draw at Southend United.
+Vale battled to an away point despite playing most of the second half with ten men following Atkinson's dismissal.
 With Atkinson injured, John Jeffers was taken on loan from Liverpool, though David Riley's form kept Jeffers on the bench.
 On 17 December, Vale overcame Reading 3–0 to hit second in the table.
 On Boxing day, Vale recorded a 1–0 win at Mansfield Town despite having Ray Walker sent off.
 They then missed the chance to end the calendar year on top of the table after falling to a 1–0 loss at relegation fodder Gillingham.
 Before the year was out, Paul Millar was signed from Irish club Portadown for £20,000, but severely damaged his knee ligaments in one of his early training sessions.
 Gary Ford also picked up an Achilles injury, and Vale's form suffered.

 By January Wolves were clear at the top, and Vale were comfortably placed in second.
 Vale narrowly beat Notts County and Chester City to give themselves some breathing space.
 On 18 January, Rudge agreed to sign a new two-year contract.
-However Vale began to struggle, as Bury and Cardiff City inflicted two straight losses.
+However, Vale began to struggle, as Bury and Cardiff City inflicted two straight losses.
 Yet a back injury forced Bob Hazell into retirement, whilst Ray Walker had trouble with his foot.
 More bad news came when loyal servant Phil Sproson retired on medical advice after sustaining a bad knee injury.
-Rudge responded by trying to bolster his defence, but was unable to secure Steve Sims, Peter Swan, Simon Morgan, Chris Hemming, or Peter Skipper.
-Rudge then took the decision to sign classy defender Dean Glover from Middlesbrough for £200,000, as a replacement for Sproson.
+Rudge responded by trying to bolster his defence but was unable to secure Steve Sims, Peter Swan, Simon Morgan, Chris Hemming, or Peter Skipper.
+Rudge then decided to sign classy defender Dean Glover from Middlesbrough for £200,000 as a replacement for Sproson.
 This more than quadrupled the club's previous transfer record.
 Andy Jones also agreed to join the club on loan to boost the club's promotion chances.

 On 4 February, a crowd of 16,362 witnessed a goalless home draw with leaders Wolves; débutante Dean Glover was impressive.
 Rudge then spent £70,000 on Gillingham defender Gary West, as it became clear that Bob Hazell would be out injured for a long time.
-On 11 February, Vale won their first ever point in an away match at Huddersfield.
+On 11 February, Vale won their first-ever point in an away match at Huddersfield.
 Two days later they battled against the elements to record a 3–0 victory over Aldershot in the re-arranged fixture.
 Rudge tried to re-sign another former Vale favourite on loan, Mark Chamberlain, but was turned down.
-The good results continued though, as Vale rounded out the month with a win over Wigan Athletic and a draw with Sheffield United at Bramall Lane.
+The good results continued, though, as Vale rounded out the month with a win over Wigan Athletic and a draw with Sheffield United at Bramall Lane.